-If you speak more than one language at home, you might be wondering how and when is best to introduce it to your child.
-The ability to speak more than one language helps your child's brain development, self-confidence and wellbeing.
+If you speak more than one language, there are resources to help you understand how to teach your child languages at home.
+The ability to speak more than one language helps your child's brain development, build their self-confidence and improve wellbeing.
 It will also enable your child to communicate with relatives, friends and other community members and help them feel secure in their cultural identity.

-A child who develops good use of their home language is more likely to develop good English.
+Did you know that a child who develops good use of their home language is more likely to develop good English?

-Do not worry if you do not speak English, speak to your child in your home language so that they learn the language correctly.
+Do not worry if you do not speak English.
+Talk to your child in a language you understand so that they learn it correctly.

-The BBC's Tiny Happy People website has guidance on:
+The BBC's Tiny Happy People website has further guidance on:

 - Why speaking different languages is good for your child